 For the full list of available versions, pre-installed packages, and a changelog of what changed in each release, see the Backend Versions page.

-Ensure your data app is configured to use the AgGrid component to take advantage of these enhanced features.
+Ensure your app is configured to use the AgGrid component to take advantage of these enhanced features.

 The enterprise license is pre-configured for all Keboola stacks, so no additional setup is required for supported applications.